 1. Pneumonia is an Example of Which Disease?

-Pneumonia is caused due to the infections by bacteria or viruses and is less commonly caused by fungi and parasites.
+Pneumonia is caused due to infections by bacteria or viruses and is less commonly caused by fungi and parasites.
 Streptococcus pneumoniae is amongst the most common causes of bacterial pneumonia.
 Adenoviruses, influenza virus (flu), rhinovirus, parainfluenza virus, and respiratory syncytial virus (RSV), are all amongst the potential causes of viral pneumonia.
-Histoplasmosis, blastomycosis, aspergillosis, coccidioidomycosis, and cryptococcosis are the fungal infections which can lead to fungal pneumonia.
+Histoplasmosis, blastomycosis, aspergillosis, coccidioidomycosis, and cryptococcosis are fungal infections that can lead to fungal pneumonia.